IntelliTect/Coalesce/docs/topics/startup.md

             );
         }

+    ```

 A summary is as follows:

     `.AddContext<AppDbContext>()`
         Register services needed by Coalesce to use the specified context.
 This is done automatically when calling the `services.AddCoalesce<AppDbContext>();` overload.
     `.UseDefaultDataSource(typeof(MyDataSource<,>))`
-        Overrides the default data source used, replacing the :ref:`StandardDataSource`.
-See :ref:`DataSources` for more details.
+        Overrides the default data source used, replacing the [Standard Data Source](/modeling/model-components/data-sources.md).
+See [Data Sources](/modeling/model-components/data-sources.md) for more details.
     `.UseDefaultBehaviors(typeof(MyBehaviors<,>))`
-        Overrides the default behaviors used, replacing the :ref:`StandardBehaviors`.
-See :ref:`Behaviors` for more details.
+        Overrides the default behaviors used, replacing the [Standard Behaviors](/modeling/model-components/behaviors.md).
+See [Behaviors](/modeling/model-components/behaviors.md) for more details.
     `.UseTimeZone(TimeZoneInfo.FindSystemTimeZoneById("Pacific Standard Time"))`
         Specify a static time zone that should be used when Coalesce is performing operations on dates/times that lack timezone information.
 For example, when a user inputs a search term that contains only a date, Coalesce needs to know what timezone's midnight to use when performing the search.
     `.UseTimeZone<ITimeZoneResolver>()`